-Just beware that certain smokers, such as a pit barrel cooker kamado grill, are great grills but require a bit more experience.
+Just beware that certain smokers, such as a pit barrel cooker and Kamado Joe, are great grills but require a bit more experience.
 A pit barrel cooker can be an amazing smoker but can be hard to manage for some.

 Pellet Grill Smokers